sourcehut-mirrors/chawan/README.md

 1. Clone the Chawan repository:
    `git clone https://git.sr.ht/~bptato/chawan && cd chawan`
 2. Install the Nim compiler: <https://nim-lang.org/install.html>
 	* Please use 1.6.14 or newer, ideally 2.2.0.
-Versions older than 1.6.14
+(Type `nim -v` to check your Nim compiler's version.)
-	  will not work.
-(You can check your Nim compiler's version using `nim -v`.)
+	* If you are using a 32-bit system: `export CFLAGS=-fpermissive` before compiling, or (preferably) use a nightly build of the Nim compiler.
 3. Install the following dependencies:
 	* [libcurl](https://curl.se/libcurl/)
 	* [OpenSSL](https://www.openssl.org/) (or